 If you are purchasing a long-term care policy and are younger than age 62 or 63, you will need to purchase compound inflation protection.
 This can, however, more than double your premium.
 If you purchase a policy after age 62 or 63, some experts believe that simple inflation increases should be enough, and you will save on premium costs.

-For more on long-term care insurance, click here.
+Read more on long-term care insurance.